Annual Notifications

 Title IX

 It is the policy of the Lake George Central School District to provide a learning and working environment that is safe, welcoming and free from discrimination on the basis of sex.
 Title IX requires the school district not to discriminate.
 View the district’s Title IX Board of Education policy.
 Reports of sexual harassment can be made at any time, including during non-business hours using the telephone number or email address, or by mailing to the office address listed for the for the Title IX Coordinator.
+In compliance with section 106.45 of Title IX, we have included a link to all materials used to train Title IX Coordinators, investigators, decision-makers and any person who facilitates an informal resolution process in Title IX compliance and practices for the district.
+View the updated Title IX training materials.

 Lake George Elementary School Coordinator: James Conway, Principal